lnd4812/Code-Refactor-Challenge/README.md

 -   Bottom margins of **main** and **aside** sections were noted to be uneven and therefore (to me), somewhat discordant visually.
     Revision(s) - created **section** with a class of * *container* * to include both sections as sub-sections, adjusted bottom margin and spacing of **aside** to match bottom margin of **main** when viewed at 786px.
 I think this may also make it easier to adjust when site updated to be responsive when viewed in other platforms or screen sizes.

-A complete list of all revisions to date may also be reviewed in the following document: [Summary of main revisions](/assets/Revisions-made.docx).
+A complete list of all revisions to date may also be reviewed in the following document: [Summary of main revisions](./assets/Design-revisions-made).

 ## Roadmap
 1. Include coding to enable responsive website that can be viewed on other platforms or screen size in addition to 768px.
+2. Add Licens text.